 Miscellaneous news and resources:

-Read the Brownfields Bulletin Summer 2014 Issue Indiana 2013 Technical Assistance to Brownfields (TAB) Program co-hosted workshop materials available here State & Local Resources web links listed under the National Brownfields 2013 Conference/Economic Redevelopment Forum/Stakeholder Marketplace/Resources Directory Free assistance with project planning, grant applications, RFPs, contractor selection, etc. Revolving Loan Fund (RLF) low-cost flexible funding still available State Revolving Fund Loan Program Funding: Brownfield Remediation Nonpoint Source Projects Fact Sheet The IDEM Remediation Closure Guide Nonrule Policy Document and Remediation Program Guide (RPG) are effective and are published in the Indiana Register.
-Tax Incentives A Guide to Federal Tax Incentives for Brownfields Redevelopment U.S. EPA Resource on State and Local Government Brownfield Acquisitions Creating Community-Based Brownfields Redevelopment Strategies Guide New U.S. EPA Brownfield Guidance Documents available here Two New U.S. EPA Urban Agriculture Guidance Documents available here New U.S. EPA Report on Petroleum Brownfields U.S. EPA Region 5 Superfund Greener Cleanup Implementation Strategy Check out our Sustainability Initiative Web page
+New U.S. EPA Brownfields Training, Research, and Technical Assistance grant to Council of Development Finance Agencies (CDFA).
+The CDFA Brownfields Technical Assistance program will provide support to brownfields communities.
+For more information, see http://www.epa.gov/brownfields/pdfs/FY14-K6-Fact-Sheet_CDFA_FINAL.pdf Read the Brownfields Bulletin Summer 2014 Issue August 2014 Technical Assistance to Brownfields (TAB) Program co-hosted Brownfield workshop materials available at https://www.ksutab.org/education/workshops/details?id=117 and at http://cms.bsu.edu/about/administrativeoffices/bbc/training/brownfields State & Local Resources web links listed under the National Brownfields 2013 Conference/Economic Redevelopment Forum/Stakeholder Marketplace/Resources Directory Free assistance with project planning, grant applications, RFPs, contractor selection, etc. Revolving Loan Fund (RLF) low-cost flexible funding still available State Revolving Fund Loan Program Funding: Brownfield Remediation Nonpoint Source Projects Fact Sheet The IDEM Remediation Closure Guide Nonrule Policy Documentand Remediation Program Guide (RPG) are effective and are published in the Indiana Register.
+Tax Incentives A Guide to Federal Tax Incentives for Brownfields Redevelopment U.S. EPA Resource on State and Local Government Brownfield Acquisitions Creating Community-Based Brownfields Redevelopment Strategies Guide U.S. EPA Brownfield Guidance Documents available here Two U.S. EPA Urban Agriculture Guidance Documents available here U.S. EPA Report on Petroleum Brownfields U.S. EPA Region 5 Superfund Greener Cleanup Implementation Strategy Check out our Sustainability Initiative Web page

 Meeting with us?